defiyields/Samusky-Scrypto-Challenge/real-estate-manager/README.md

 ### What bad things might happend on Real Estate Manager?

-**Real Estate NFTs transfer to an Unauthorized Account**: Unfortunately, current Scrypto version don't have access rule to restrict which account can have a specific resource, so citizens can still deposit their real estate NFTs to unauthorized accounts through the protocol (specifically only through the ***buy method*** of the ***Real Estate Market Place*** protocol).
+**Real Estate NFTs transfer to an Unauthorized Account**: Unfortunately, current Scrypto version doesn't have access rule to restrict which account can have a specific resource, so citizens can still deposit their real estate NFTs to unauthorized accounts through the protocol (specifically only through the ***buy method*** of the ***Real Estate Market Place*** protocol).

 Although such a bad thing might happend on the protocol, it wouldn't be a critical problem.
 Authorities or any organization use the citizen's account to verify the real estate NFTs can also do the extra work of verify their KYC SBT.
 Moreover, the *mis-transfered* real estate NFTs cannot be withdrawn ever again from the unauthorized account unless they are ***recalled*** by authorities or the unauthorized person request a KYC himself.